YJiangcm/PromCSE/README.md

   - [Citation](#citation)

 ## Architecture
 Our proposed framework is depicted in the below figure.
-We add multi-layer trainable dense vectors as continuous prompts to the input sequence, which means the input embeddings as well as each layer's hidden embeddings of prompts are optimized (the orange blocks). we train our whole architecture based on the idea of constractive learning, while keeping all parameters of the pre-trained model frozen (the blue blocks).
+We add multi-layer trainable dense vectors as continuous prompts to the input sequence, which means the input embeddings as well as each layer's hidden embeddings of prompts are optimized (the orange blocks).
+Note that all parameters of the pre-trained model are frozen (the blue blocks), thus reducing the number of tunable parameters to around **0.1\%**.
 The [CLS] token embedding of the last layer is selected as the sentence representation.

 <img src="https://github.com/YJiangcm/DCPCSE/blob/master/figure/model%20architecture.png" width="600" height="300">